tarantool/doc/doc/platform/storage/persistence.rst

 ..  _configuration_persistence:
+..  _concepts-data_model-persistence:
+..  _index-box_persistence:

 Persistence
 ===========

 To ensure data persistence, Tarantool provides the abilities to:

-*   Record each data change request into a :ref:`write-ahead log <internals-wal>` (WAL) file (``.xlog`` files).
+*   Record each data change request into a write-ahead log (WAL) file (``.xlog`` files).

+    When a power outage occurs or the Tarantool instance is killed incidentally, the in-memory database is lost.
+    In such case, Tarantool restores the data from WAL files by reading them and redoing the requests.
+    This is called the "recovery process".

-*   Take :ref:`snapshots <internals-snapshot>` that contain an on-disk copy of the entire data set for a given moment (``.snap`` files).
-It is possible to set automatic snapshot creation using the :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>`.
+*   Take internals-snapshot that contain an on-disk copy of the entire data set for a given moment (``.snap`` files).

     During the recovery process, Tarantool can load the latest snapshot file and then read the requests from the WAL files, produced after this snapshot was made.
+    After creating a new snapshot, the earlier WAL files can be removed to free up space.

 This topic describes how to configure:

 *   the snapshot creation in the :ref:`snapshot <configuration_reference_snapshot>` section of a :ref:`YAML configuration <configuration>`.